Updated April 2019

 Passatge de Sert 12

-10 years ago there used to be a carpentry at this very place, where Xavi and Raquel have opened the huge wooden doors in June 2017 to coffee and art lovers.
+10 years ago there used to be a carpentry at this very place, where Xavi and Raquel have opened the huge wooden doors of their cafe in June 2017 to coffee and art lovers.
 Tucked in a small alley of El Raval district, Departure is a café far from the hustle and bustle, yet right in the center of Barcelona.
 In terms of coffee as well as philosophy of life they found themselves to be aligning with the roastery and coffee shop SlowMov, their choice of beans for espresso.
 When it comes to filter the two want to keep an open mind and rotate both national and international guest roasters.
 For the moment Departure is hosting Puchero Coffee Roasters based in Valladolid.

 Before launching their own project, Xavi and Raquel have been researching the specialty coffee scene in Europe for two years.
 The preparation paid off and by combining this experience with personal preferences they managed to create a unique concept space with soul and character.
 The art displayed is changing every few weeks, accompanied by concerts and other events.